-In developing the educational standards for determining accreditation of baccalaureate, master's, DNP, and post-graduate APRN certificate programs, CCNE has formulated specific premises or goals on which the standards are based.
+In developing the accreditation standards for baccalaureate, master's, DNP, and post-graduate APRN certificate programs, CCNE has formulated specific premises or goals on which the standards are based.
 These goals include the following:

-- 1. Developing and implementing accreditation standards that foster continuous improvement within nursing education programs. - 2.
-Enabling the community of interest to participate in significant ways in the review, formulation, and validation of accreditation standards and policies and in determining the reliability of the accreditation process. - Establishing and implementing an evaluation and recognition process that is efficient, cost-effective, 3. and cost-accountable. - Assessing whether nursing education programs consistently fulfill their stated missions, goals, and 4. expected outcomes. - 5.
+- 1. Developing and implementing accreditation standards that foster continuing improvement within nursing education programs. - 2.
+Enabling the community of interest to participate in significant ways in the review, formulation, and validation of accreditation standards and policies and in determining the reliability of the conduct of the accreditation process. - 3.
+Establishing and implementing an evaluation and recognition process that is efficient, cost-effective, and cost-accountable with respect to the institution and student. - 4.
+Assessing whether nursing education programs consistently fulfill their stated missions, goals, and expected outcomes. - 5.
 Ensuring that nursing education program outcomes are in accordance with the expectations of the nursing profession to adequately prepare individuals for professional practice, life-long learning, and graduate education. - 6.
-Encouraging nursing education programs to pursue academic excellence through improved teaching/ learning and assessment practices and in scholarship and public service in accordance with the unique mission of the institution. - 7.
-Ensuring that nursing education programs engage in self-evaluation of personnel, procedures, and services; and that they facilitate continuous improvement through planning and resource development. - 8.
-Acknowledging and respecting the autonomy of institutions and the diversity of programs involved in nursing education. - 9.
+Encouraging nursing education programs to pursue academic excellence through improved teaching/learning and assessment practices and in scholarship and public service in accordance with the unique mission of the institution. - 7.
+Ensuring that nursing education programs engage in self-evaluation of personnel, procedures, and services; and that they facilitate continuous improvement through planning and resource development.

+- 8. Acknowledging and respecting the autonomy and diversity of institutions offering nursing education programs. - 9.
 Ensuring consistency, peer review, agency self-assessment, procedural fairness, confidentiality, and identification and avoidance of conflict of interest, as appropriate, in accreditation practices. - 10.
-Enhancing public understanding of the functions and values inherent in nursing education accreditation. - Providing to the public an accounting of nursing education programs that are accredited and merit 11. public approbation and support. - Working cooperatively with other agencies to minimize duplication of review processes.
-12.
+Enhancing public understanding of the functions and values inherent in nursing education program accreditation. - 11.
+Providing to the public an accounting of nursing education programs that are accredited and merit their approbation and support. - 12.
+Working cooperatively with other agencies to minimize duplication of review processes.